 2. Not in Blue

-Gerbera flowers are available in almost all the colours of rainbow, except blue – if you see a blue one it was created artificially.
+Gerbera flowers are available in almost all the colours of the rainbow, except blue – if you see a blue one it was created artificially.

 Many people don’t know about this, but gerbera daises actually originate in South Africa, where you would still find some native species growing in wild.